-- Access the library directly from the \Docs subdirectory under the root directory on the CD without installing them. - Access the library after installation by selecting Start->Programs->IBM MQSeries Integrator 2.0->Documentation.
+- Install the library (by doing a full installation or by specifying the Documentation component on a custom installation). - Access the library directly from the \Docs subdirectory under the root directory on the supplementary CD-ROM without installing them. - On Windows NT, you can access the library after installation by selecting Start->Programs->IBM MQSeries Integrator 2.0.1->Documentation.